GordonSmith/HPCC-Platform/devdoc/Development.md

 ### Requirements

+HPCC-Platform is built using the cross-platform build tool cmake, which is available for Windows, virtually all flavors of Linux, FreeBSD, and other platforms.
+You should install a cmake version which matches or is newer than the one specified in the root CMakeLists.txt file.
+The current version of cmake required is:

+<<< @/CMakeLists.txt#cmake_minimum_required{cmake}

+In addition, you can find the list of required packages in the following dockerfiles:

+Since 8.8.x

 The HPCC platform requires a number of third party tools and libraries in order to build.
 The [HPCC Wiki](https://github.com/hpcc-systems/HPCC-Platform/wiki/Building-HPCC) contains the details of the dependencies that are required for different distributions.